arviz-devs/arviz/README.md

 ## Dependencies

-Arviz is tested on Python 3.5 and 3.6, and depends on NumPy, SciPy, Xarray, and Matplotlib.
+Arviz is tested on Python 3.5 and 3.6, and depends on NumPy, SciPy, xarray, and Matplotlib.

 ## Developing